AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-plugins.md

 # Manifests

 The manifests describe plugins that are visible to OpenTimelineIO.
-The core and contrib manifests are listed first, then any user-defined local plugins.
+The core manifest is listed first, then any user-defined local plugins.

 - `opentimelineio/adapters/builtin_adapters.plugin_manifest.json`
-- `opentimelineio_contrib/adapters/contrib_adapters.plugin_manifest.json`

 # Core Plugins